-This separate storage is especially or chemical interactions.
-Where medicines potential to allow three or more compounds to be stored and delivered.
-Potentially this could enable new treatment combinations
+This separate storage is especially important as not all combinations of medicines can as not all combinations of medicines can be blended due to physical or chemical interactions.
+Where medicines can be blended, the Ellipta has the potential to allow three or more compounds to be stored and delivered.
+Potentially this could enable new treatment combinations in a single